-Boxes for instruction books or recipes
+Boxes for Instruction Books or Recipes

-Partially cut away a flat box and hang it on the inside of a cabinet door or on the wall.
-It can be covered with wallpaper.
+A flat box may be partially cut away and hung on the inside of a cabinet door or on the wall.
+It may be covered with wallpaper.

-Knife holder
+Knife Holder

-A knife holder can be made by sawing slots in a wooden block as shown.
+A knife holder may be made by sawing slots in a wooden block as shown.
 Glue or nail the block to the bottom of a drawer.

-Allow 41⁄2 to 5 inches for storage of three knives.
-Proper storage helps keep cutting edges sharp and protects fingers.
+Allow 41⁄2 to 5 inches for storage of 3 knives.
+Proper storage helps keep cutting edges sharp and also protects fingers.